Randy Jackson leaving 'American Idol' after 12 years

-Jackson, who has been a judge on the show since its start in 2002, made the announcement amid falling ratings and rampant rumours about the future makeup of the celebrity panel.
+Jackson, who has been a judge on the show since its start in 2002, made the announcement amid falling ratings and rampant rumors about the future makeup of the celebrity panel.

 "Yo!
 Yo!
 Yo!
 To put all of the speculation to the rest, after 12 years of judging on American Idol I have decided it is time to leave after this season," Jackson told entertainment news outlet E!
 News.